"What curriculum do you use?"

 It's the age-old question that ALL homeschoolers get asked.
 It's right up there in popularity to "What about socialization?"

-Today, we are all giving 10 reasons why we chose our homeschooling method.
-This poses quite a conundrum for this unit study-Charlotte Mason-living literature-Thomas Jeffersonian-Montessouri-notebooking-slightly textbooky-ECLECTIC momma.
+These five little words pose quite a conundrum for this unit study-Charlotte Mason-living literature-Thomas Jeffersonian-Montessouri-notebooking-slightly textbooky-ECLECTIC momma.
 Where do I even begin in explaining myself?
 Except to say that I do not, personally, believe there is one method of education that is perfect for EVERY subject...for EVERY child...within EVERY family.
+Therefore, I don't think there is any ONE curriculum that fits the needs of my family.
 I think they all have some excellent qualities and usefulness, but an equal amount of ineffective aspects.
 I choose to pick and choose...I choose to exercise my right to tailor my curriculum to suite our very unique needs.

 That being said, if I had to narrow our schooling method down to one choice, I would consider The Unlikely Homeschool to be mostly Living Literature based...using REAL books, both fiction and non-fiction, as the core of our instruction materials.